-Chase Sapphire “Pay Yourself Back”
+Chase “Pay Yourself Back” valid through September 30

-- This feature is now available through April 30, 2021 (this was initially valid through September 30, 2020)
+- This feature is now available through September 30, 2021 (this was previously valid through April 30, 2021)

 - If you have the Chase Sapphire Reserve® Card, you can redeem Ultimate Rewards points for 1.5 cents each towards eligible purchases

 - If you have the Chase Sapphire Preferred® Card, you can redeem Ultimate Rewards points for 1.25 cents each towards eligible purchases

 This is awesome, as it essentially allows you to redeem points towards everyday purchases at the same rate as you usually could towards travel purchases.